michaelhasey/Maasai-Skywatch/readme.md

 <br>

-If you find our paper and dataset useful in your research, please consider citing:
+If you find this project useful for your research, please consider citing:

 ```
 @misc{mhasey2021,